Hello and welcome. Thank you for visiting at what I realise may be a challenging time for you.

 Areas of counselling I deal with

-I am able to offer some reduced fee sessions for low income clients and students from £35.
+I am able to offer a limited number of reduced fee sessions for low income clients and students.

 Please don’t hesitate to contact me if you need counselling but are struggling financially.

 I can accept bank transfer, cash and PayPal.

 ** If I am unable to take your telephone call, please leave a message with your name and number and I will return your call as soon as I can.

 My opening hours: